Para-Lang/para-compiler/docs/source/lang_ref/statements/selection_statement.rst

     Int-based variables are variables that are actually represented as integers.
-    This does not include floating point integers at the moment, due to the restrictions of the base of the Para-C switch: the C switch.
+    This does not include floating point integers at the moment, due to the restrictions of the base of the Para switch: the C switch.
 This uses a so-called lookup table, where integers are strictly enforced, meaning that other values will need to be compared using an :ref:`if statement<If Statement>`